Carnegie Mellon University

 Carnegie Mellon’s unique left-brain/ right-brain approach goes beyond course requirements.
 At Carnegie Mellon, premier Fine Arts, Business, and Humanities programs are equally matched by our top-ranked Technol-ogy, Science, and Computer Science programs.
 More than 1,260 full-time faculty balance teaching and research.
-Undergraduate students have ample opportunities to work on research projects both independently and with renowned faculty, developing cutting-edge technology every day.
+Undergraduate students have ample opportunities to work on research projects independently and with renowned faculty, developing cutting-edge technology every day.

 Music, molecular science, acting, analysis, opera, and organic chemistry weave in and out of the lives and minds of Carnegie Mellon students on a daily basis, creating an inner foundation of knowledge that will continue to reveal itself in exciting and unexpected ways throughout the rest of their lives.

 Research—it’s not just for scientists anymore!

-Research is synonymous with Carnegie Mellon; if you are interested in doing research (and we’re not just talking about in the sciences or engineering), you can do so with faculty who are at the forefront of their respective fields.
+Research is synonymous with Carnegie Mellon; if you’re interested in doing research (and we’re not just talking about in the sciences or engineering), you can do so with faculty who are at the forefront of their respective fields.
 There are hundreds of research centers and projects to choose from and even undergraduate grants to pursue individual research interests.

 One of the best ways to learn about Carnegie Mellon is to spend time on campus.
 Our summer Pre-College Programs will show you what life here is all about, from the classroom to what’s happening on the weekends.
-Choose from either our Advanced Placement/Early Admission credit-bearing program—which allows you to take two courses in Engineering, Computer Science, Humanities and Social Sciences, Math, or Science—or one of our Fine Arts programs in Architecture, Art, Design, Drama, and Music; or the National High School Game Academy.
-We offer the opportunity to experience college in a diverse environment in both the social and educational sense.
+Choose from our Advanced Placement/Early Admission credit-bearing program, which allows you to take two courses in Engineering, Computer Science, Humanities and Social Sciences, Math, or Science; one of our Fine Arts programs in Architecture, Art, Design, Drama, and Music; or the National High School Game Academy.
+We offer the opportunity to experience college in a diverse environment in both the social and educational senses.
 You’ll have a chance to be inspired by our world-renowned faculty, experience the excitement of campus life, and explore the city of Pittsburgh (cmu.edu/enrollment/pre-college).

 What about my future?